E-r-1-c/networking-labs/03-network-services/03-dns-name-resolution/README.md

 DNS Server: <DNS-SERVER-IP>
 ```

-The client can now send DNS queries to the server instead of relying only on direct IP addressing.
+This allows the client to send DNS requests to the server when a hostname needs to be resolved.

 ---